 - It is best to use Adobe Photoshop to create and save images, and Adobe Illustrator for line art and labels. - Do not submit art created in Microsoft Excel, Word, or PowerPoint.
-These files cannot be used by the typesetter. - Save each figure in a separate file. - Do not compress files. - All black-and-white and color artwork should be at a resolution of 300 dpi (dots per inch) in TIFF format.
-Line art should be 1,200 dpi in EPS or TIFF format.
+These files cannot be used by the typesetter. - Save each figure in a separate file. - Do not compress files. - All black-and-white and color artwork should be at a resolution of 300 dpi (dots per inch) in TIFF or JPEG format. - Line art should be 1,200 dpi in EPS or TIFF format.
 Contact the Production Editor at Thieme if you are unsure of the final size. - It is preferable for figures to be cropped to their final size (approximately 31/2 inches for a single column and up to 7 inches for a double column), or larger, and in the correct orientation.
 If art is submitted smaller and then has to be enlarged, its resolution (dpi) and clarity will decrease.

-Note: Lower resolutions (less than 300 dpi) and JPEG format (.jpg extension) for grayscale and color artwork are strongly discouraged due to the poor quality they yield in printing, which requires 300 dpi resolution for sharp, clear, detailed images.
-JPEG format, by definition, is a lower resolution (compressed) format designed for quick upload on computer screens.
+Note: Lower resolutions (less than 300 dpi) for grayscale and color artwork are strongly discouraged due to the poor quality they yield in printing, which requires 300 dpi resolution for sharp, clear, detailed images.